 Eldercare, whether it’s assisted living, memory care or skilled nursing care, can be quite expensive.
-If you are a veteran, however, you do have a few options that can make these services more affordable.
+However, veterans have a few options that can make assisted living more affordable.

-If you are searching for assisted living in San Diego, VHC-Chula Vista offers assisted living care as well as skilled nursing care, and there are rooms for those who are fully independent and need no daily supervision.
+If you are searching for assisted living for veterans in San Diego, VHC-Chula Vista offers assisted living care as well as skilled nursing care.
+There are also rooms for those who are fully independent and need no daily supervision.
 Resident amenities include three meals per day as well as snacks, housekeeping and laundry services, room and board, some daily activities and much more.
 Medical care also is included, as well as optical care and dental care.

-In order to qualify for veteran’s assisted living in San Diego County, you must be a resident of California.
+In order to qualify for assisted living for veterans in San Diego County, you must be a resident of California.
 However, you do not need to have served in the military in California.
-In the past, some wartime service had to have been included during your time of military service, but that is no longer the case and former military personnel need not have served during wartime to be able to qualify for residence.
+In the past, some wartime service had to have been included during your time of military service, but that is no longer the case.
+Former military personnel need not have served during wartime to be able to qualify for residence.
 You do have to have been honorably discharged in order to qualify for residence.
-In general, you also must be 55 or older, although exceptions may be offered if you are disabled.
+In general, you also must be 55 or older; although, exceptions may be offered if you are disabled.

 If you wish to reside in assisted living in San Diego County, you can apply for residence at VHC-Chula Vista.
 You also can apply for residence at the other veteran’s homes in the state.
 These are located in Barstow, Fresno, Lancaster, Redding, Ventura and Yountville.

 The Housebound Pension can help veterans remain in their own home or apartment.
-It provides a pension for those who need some level of in-home care but have a somewhat higher level of income than a person who would qualify for the Basic Pension.
-In order to qualify for the pension level, you will need a physician’s statement that describes your level of need.
-Generally, this pension is helpful for someone who needs some regular help, but not as much care as a person who might qualify for the next level of pension, the Aid and Assistance Special Pension.
+It provides a pension for those who need some level of in-home care but have a somewhat higher income than a person who would qualify for the Basic Pension.
+In order to qualify, you will need a physician’s statement that describes your level of need.
+Generally, this pension is helpful for someone who needs some regular help but not as much care as a person who might qualify for the next level of pension.

 The Aid & Assistance Pension is meant to help veterans with the costs associated with eldercare.
-This pension is suitable for a person who needs regular assistance daily with bathing, dressing, taking medications, eating and other similar chores or those with even greater physical needs or disabilities.
+This pension is suitable for a person who needs regular assistance daily with bathing, dressing, taking medications, eating (see ADLs) or those with even greater physical needs or disabilities.
 If you are the veteran and your spouse is the one who needs assisted living in San Diego, this pension may still be available for you.
 Likewise, if you are the surviving spouse of a person who served in the military, you also may be eligible for this pension.

-In order to qualify for Aid & Assistance, you must have no more than $80,000 in assets, although your home and your vehicles are not included in this asset count.
+In order to qualify for Aid & Assistance, you must have no more than $80,000 in assets.
+Your home and your vehicles are not included in this asset count.
 This pension can provide up to $1,788 per month for a veteran, $2,120 per month for a married couple and up to $1,149 per month if you are a surviving spouse.

 If you do qualify for the Aid & Assistance Pension, we can help you find assisted living in San Diego County or Orange County.
 We are San Diego’s largest free eldercare referral service and can provide you with a list of suitable assisted living communities, board and care homes, nursing homes or in-home caregivers to provide you with the best possible care.